 Virtual Directory

 A collection of files or replicas.
-A virtual directory can contain an number of entities cincluding files, streams, and other virtual directories as part of a collection.
+A virtual directory can contain an number of entities including files, streams, and other virtual directories as part of a collection.
 The element in the collection can either be defined by uuid or by name.

 “virtual_directory” :{